IN COLORS PROJECT | ED#4

 2.3.
 The application is made via the Photo Submission Form (hereafter referred to as Form) on the Lumicroma website.
 Applications made by any other means are not accepted.

 2.4.
-The application deadline follows the schedule of the IN COLORS PROJECT Open Call (henceforth, the Call), starting on April 15 and ending on May 31.
+The application deadline follows the schedule of the IN COLORS PROJECT Open Call (henceforth, the Call), starting on 14 April and ending on 31 May 2026.

 2.5.
 The period of the Call may be extended for some exceptional reason.
 If it occurs, the extension will be announced on Lumicroma's communication channels (website and social media).